espressif/esp-idf/docs/en/api-reference/peripherals/uart.rst

 Overview of RS485 interface connection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note: The example schematics below are prepared for just demonstration of basic aspects of RS485 interface connection for ESP32 and may not contain all required elements.
+.. note:: The example schematics below are prepared for just demonstration of basic aspects of RS485 interface connection for ESP32 and may not contain all required elements.
+The Analog Devices ADM483 & ADM2483 are examples of common RS485 transceivers and other similar transceivers can also be used.

 The circuit A: Collision detection circuit
 """"""""""""""""""""""""""""""""""""""""""